piglovesyou/node-hole/README.md

 `Gate` is a type that you can pass to `.pipe(gate)`.
 It can be a `function`, `async function` or native writable stream.

 #### `type GateOption`
-`GateOption` is a type to pass to transform stream. `highWaterMark` can be adjustable here, which is 16 by default of Node Stream.
+`GateOption` is a type to pass to transform stream.
+If it's number, it's used as highWaterMark, which is 16 by default of Node Stream.
+Otherwise it'll be passed as a Node transform option.

 # License